-US begins second shutdown in weeks
+Shutdown ends as Trump signs budget bill

-It is not yet clear how Congress will proceed and how public services may be affected on Friday.
+Politicians from both opposing parties criticised Senator Paul for slowing the bill up and provoking the shutdown.

-The latest deal would raise spending caps by about $300bn (£215bn) - something which Senator Paul insisted he could not support.
+Democratic Senator Claire McCaskill said "it looked like he was clueless", while Republican Senator John Thune called the shutdown "a colossal waste of time".

-Why are budget hawks opposed?
+Why were budget hawks opposed to the bill?

-While the spending bill's funding for the Pentagon has delighted the national security wing of the party, fiscal conservatives are up in arms about ramifications for the nation's debt.
+While the spending bill's funding for the Pentagon delighted the national security wing of the party, fiscal conservatives were concerned about ramifications for the nation's debt.

-In a doom-laden speech, Senator Paul angrily charged his fellow Republicans with fiscal profligacy.
+In a doom-laden speech, Senator Paul angrily charged his fellow Republicans with fiscal profligacy, accusing his colleagues of "spending us into oblivion".

 "I ran for office because I was very critical of President Obama's trillion-dollar deficits," he said.

-"Now we have Republicans, hand in hand with Democrats, offering us trillion-dollar deficits.
+"Now we have Republicans, hand-in-hand with Democrats, offering us trillion-dollar deficits.

 "I can't in all good honesty, in all good faith, just look the other way just because my party is now complicit in the deficits."